 Most course content pages have formative activities that provide students with opportunities to practice what they are learning.
 These activities fall into two categories: Learn by Doing or Did I Get This?
 Their length varies.

-Learn by Doing: Give students the chance to practice the concept that they are learning, with hints and feedback to guide them if they struggle.
+Learn by Doing: Allows students to practice the concept that they are learning, with hints and feedback to guide them if they struggle.

-Did I Get This?: Provide students a chance to do a quick self-check and assess their own understanding of the material before doing a graded activity.
+Did I Get This?: Allows students to assess their understanding of the material before they do a graded activity.

-Formative activities are not graded and students have unlimited chances to work the questions.
-While these activities are not captured in the Gradebook, they will appear in the Learning Dashboard for instructors to review how individual students or entire classes performed on them.
+Formative activities are not graded, and students have unlimited chances to work the questions.
+While the Gradebook does not capture these activities, they do appear in the Learning Dashboard, allowing instructors to review the performance of individual students or entire classes.

 Components of Formative Activities

-There are a few key elements to our formative activities which are designed to help students learn:
+Two key elements of the formative activities are designed to help students learn:

-Targeted Feedback — most questions have targeted feedback for both correct and incorrect answer options which provides additional learning opportunities and guides student as they continue to work the problem.
+Targeted Feedback: Most questions provide targeted feedback for both correct and incorrect answer options, guiding students as they work through the activity.

-Hints — most Learn by Doing activities have hints the student that provide additional guidance.
+Hints: Most Learn by Doing activities have hints that provide additional guidance.